The Macartney embassy to China 1793-94

 There is a huge amount of information about all the many incidents along the journey, I can only broadly summarize.
 For everyone who took part it was an incredible, once in a lifetime, experience.

-The plan had been to set up the gifts for the Emperor to the view in Beijing but the emperor was at the Summer resort at Jehol (Chengde) and Macartney must meet him there, so the embassy split into two groups.
-One party unpacked and prepared the heavy gifts in Beijing while the diplomatic party went on to Jehol to greet the Emperor on his 83rd birthday.
+The plan had been to set up the gifts for the Emperor to the view in Beijing but he was still at the Summer resort at Jehol (Chengde) and Macartney must meet him there, so the embassy split into two groups.
+One party unpacked and prepared the heavy gifts in Beijing while the diplomatic party went on to Jehol to greet the Emperor on the occasion of his 83rd birthday.

 They drew up a long and impressive display for their entrance to Jehol with a marching band and careful choreography.
 There was no welcoming party to greet them, only minor officials, the Emperor viewed them briefly from a distant hill.